College of Communication and Information

-- Online (Journalism Education concentration only)
+- Fully online (Journalism Education concentration only)

 The Master of Arts degree in Media and Journalism is designed to give students a solid background in preparation for a professional career.
 Students are able to take a mix of online and face-to-face courses that allow them to craft a graduate degree that reflects their career interest.
 Courses are dynamic, challenging and professionally relevant.
 With small class sizes, students are able to learn from their professors and from the experiences of their fellow classmates, many of whom are working media professionals or nationally recognized journalism educators.